Netardent/Generic-Testdata-Framework/README.md

 As we have seen in the [Conceptual Usage Guide](#conceptual-usage-guide) the main implementation task for the _Test Scenarios_ is done in metadata-definitions and templates.

 The very basic concept is that every _Test_ is based on one _Test Scenario_.
-Basically there must one set of metadata- and template-files for each _Test Scenario_.
+Basically there must be one set of metadata- and template-files for each _Test Scenario_.
 The _Generic Testdata Framework_ is using the name of a _Test Scenario_ to locate the corresponding _Metadata_-file.
-The _Metadata_-file then in turn contains information on the test-case templates to be used.
+The _Metadata_-file then in turn contains information on the test-case template to be used.
 But there are two more kind of templates: header and footer.
 Those are not determinded by the metadata, but by the directory structure of the _Test Scenarios_.
 This will be explained a little bit later.
 For the time being: